odlevakp/docker-chromium/README.md

 # Chromium in Docker

-A simple image containing the [latest chromium build](https://www.chromium.org/getting-involved/download-chromium) inside an Ubuntu 16.04 based image.
+A simple Debian based image containing chromium with rich font support for headless use.

-As this build always takes the latest chromium zip file, details about the used revision are in `/opt/chromium_version.txt`.

 ```sh